lawrennd/old_talks/_deepgp/deep-gaussian-processes-a-motivation-and-introduction.md

   this talk we look at deep learning from the perspective of Gaussian processes.
 Deep Gaussian processes extend the notion of deep learning to propagate uncertainty alongside function values.
-We’ll explain why this is important and show som simple examples.
+We’ll explain why this is important and show some simple examples.
 author:
 - family: Lawrence
   given: Neil D.